JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1075" height="531" alt="SLA" src="https://github.com/user-attachments/assets/168d479a-5d2c-4034-949c-81e64b7ceef0" />
 </p>
 <p>
 An SLA is a service level agreement.
-It is a set of rules for how a ticket should be done, like how long it should take to be completed.
-You can view what SLA's you have by going to admin panel > manage > SLA's.
+It is a set of rules for how a tickets should be done, like how long it should take to be completed.
+You can view what SLA's you have by going to the Admin Panel > Manage > SLA's.
 </p>
 <br />